GraemeMalcolm/data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

     | 772 | Mountain-100 Silver, 42 | Mountain Bikes | 3399.9900 |
     | ... | ... | ... | ... |

-6. Modify the query as follows (replacing *datalakexxxxxxx* with the names of your data lake storage account):
+6. Modify the query as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account):

     ```SQL
     SELECT